School Spirit & History

 |Dr. Campbell and Mrs. Turner were the former principal and assistant principal at Keeley.
 They retired at the end of the 2014/15 school year.
 Dr. Campbell and Mrs. Turner celebrated their 25th anniversary as co-workers for Garland ISD in September 2012.
 They met 25 years ago when Mrs. Turner was a music teacher at Ethridge Elementary in Garland and Dr. Campbell was the principal.
 When Keeley opened in 1991, Dr. Campbell brought Mrs. Turner to Keeley to develop the music program.
 After 2 years, Mrs. Turner was promoted to the aassistant principalship and has worked as an administrator with Dr. Campbell for the last 22 years at Keeley.
 The staff threw a surprise "25th Anniversary" party for the twosome complete with a cake, flowers, gifts and a staff lunch.
 A picture wall and decorations were also placed in the teachers' lounge.
 The wall included 25 years of pictures that the two have collected over the years.
 Pictures were displayed of them riding a motorcycle, kissing a pig, participating in plays, and celebrating and attending special events.
 Keeley was fortunate to have consistency in leadership for the past 22 years.

 Annie Keeley Elementary School opened its doors in August 1991.
-Annie Keeley spent a majority of her life in the Liberty Grove community where this school now stands.
+Annie Keeley was born in 1889 and spent a majority of her life in the Liberty Grove community where this school now stands.
 Her service included teaching in the two small rural schools located in the Liberty Grove area, in Rowlett, and in the Garland ISD.
 She was a dedicated educator in the area for forty years until her retirement in 1953.
-The Garland ISD Board of Trustees unanimously supported the recommendation to name this school after this former GISD teacher.
+The Garland ISD Board of Trustee unanimously supported the recommendation to name this school after this former GISD teacher.

 The front of the school has two main entrances; one for kids and one for adults.
 Uppermost in the minds of the designers was the fact that it would be used by children.
 The details in the school reflect those concepts.
 The ceilings are festooned with colorful banners, the railings are decorated with geometric shapes, and the support columns are fashioned into huge crayons.